Keith Onishi knew moving his family from Virginia to South America would be an adjustment. But not like this.

 The more the family adjusts, the easier it is for Keith and Sheri to focus on the college ministry, called Vida Estudiantil (which means "Student Life").
 "There are so few people really living their lives free in Christ," says Sheri.
 "And we feel the responsibility to offer that freedom."

 At least 60 students from five different universities attend the meetings each week.
 Ninety percent of them are new believers, and many more students are open to beginning a relationship with God, says Keith.

-And Keith's goal, as it is with all U.S. Campus Crusade staff members serving internationally, is to work himself out of a job.
+And Keith's goal, as it is with all U.S. Cru staff members serving internationally, is to work himself out of a job.

 "It takes time to see the type of leaders emerge that you want to replace yourself with," says Keith.
 "But when there is another leader to take my place, the old guy can't stay."